Anarchism in Brazil: Repression and disputes with the Communist Party of Brazil (PCB)

 New elements started to influence the Brazilian political situation.
 On July 5, 1922, there was the 18 of the Copacabana Fort revolt, beginning the tenentist movement, led by the soldiers of the middle layers of the military hierarchy dissatisfied with the regime.
 Military conspirators came to seek the support of José Oiticica in organizations under anarchist influence and initiated contacts with Evaristo de Morais and Sarandy Raposo, whose CSBC supposedly exercised control of the railroad workers and miners of the three southern states from the country.
 The collusion was denounced by spies of the Chief of Police, Carneiro da Fontoura.
 As a result, several Army and Navy officers were arrested.
 In search of evidence against the suspected military, the police raided the home of oppositionist Evaristo Dias, arresting him and confiscating his books and papers, which were not returned to him.
 Other prisoners in Rio de Janeiro were Luís Peres, Octávio Brandão, José Gonçalves, Antônio de Oliveira, Pedro Maurini, Vicente Llorca, Silvano Borges and Joaquim Silva.
 When the General Union of Employees in Hotels and Restaurants called a meeting against the arrest of Pedro Maurini, an anarchist born abroad, the police raided the headquarters of the entity; shortly afterwards, the police also closed the headquarters of the Union of Workers in Civil Construction, where they arrested Florentino de Carvalho.
-With the inauguration of the President Arthur Bernardes, the Press Law was passed, which prescribed punishments for offenses made in newspapers to the President of the Republic, to "public morals or good manners", as well as to "some sovereign, foreign head of state or their diplomatic representatives".
-The Fourth Auxiliary Police Station was also created, with the specific objective of social and political control of militants opposed to the regime.
+With the inauguration of the President Artur Bernardes, the Press Law was passed, which prescribed punishments for offenses made in newspapers to the President of the Republic, to "public morals or good manners", as well as to "some sovereign, foreign head of state or their diplomatic representatives".
+The 4th Auxiliary Police Bureau was also created, with the specific objective of social and political control of militants opposed to the regime.